 A little further to the west you can find several other waterfalls.
 Among them is the interesting Gljufrabui, partially hidden within its own canyon.
 If you drive a little further east you will spot a sign saying Paradisarhellir, which will lead you to a small cave in the steep hill side.

-If you intend to walk behind the waterfall, rain gear is advised, as the circumnavigation will undoubtedly get you wet.
+If you intend to walk behind the waterfall, you should wear raingear.
+The walk will undoubtedly get you wet.
 We also recommend some good and sturdy shoes.
 It can get muddy under the waterfall.